sguox002/leetcode/leetcode-all.md

 ->>

 <<-1666 Change the root of a binary tree
 problem: node has left,right,parent. go up from leaf, if cur has a left, it becomes right child.
-Its parant becomes left child.
+Its parent becomes left child.
 subject: binary tree, very confusing.
 level: 4
 ->>